RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 The perform the temporal coupling analysis: `maat -l maat_evo.log -c git -a coupling -g maat_pipes_filters_boundaries.txt`

 Result doesn't highlight any strong coupling between filters, but two of them are coupled to the _Application_ component.
-The reason is: _Application_ contains conditionnal logic to choose the parsers and the analysis to execute.
+The reason is: _Application_ contains conditional logic to choose the parsers and the analysis to execute.
 It could be a problem as the software can grow with more options.

 ### Analyze Layered Architectures

-The transformation file doesn't have to mirror code stucture.
+The transformation file doesn't have to mirror code structure.
 You can ignore minor utility modules and try to focus on what can break your target architecture.

 New study case with [NopCommerce](www.nopcommerce.com) open source product.
-It's build with a MVC pattern.
+It's built with an MVC pattern.

-### Find Surpring Change Patterns
+### Find Surprising Change Patterns

 Clone the new repo: `git clone https://github.com/nopSolutions/nopCommerce.git`
 Then extract logs: `git log --pretty=format:'[%h] %an %ad %s' --date=short --numstat --after=2014-01-01 --before=2014-09-25 > nop_evo_2014.log`